 To make this lemon loaf cake you basically need to add on ingredients in a certain order to your mixer (which should always be turning), following some practical advice.

 You just need to follow the tips I list below to make this easy lemon cake recipe the best you have ever made.

 First off you should cream the eggs and sugar: it takes about 10 minutes.
 You should mix until the eggs and sugar have grown in volume, changed its color to a pale yellow and change its texture.

 I use an electric mixer, but you can also do this by hand.
 It will take a little longer.
 Patience.
 This is the first key to success.

 The second secret is related to whipping cream.
-I have discovered that if you add the cream once it already been whipped to the batter you end up with a moister lemon cake.
-If you don't feel like doing this extra step, no big deal.
-You can always add the cream to the egg/sugar mixture before they have reached that pale-yellow color and mix for 8 extra minutes.
+I have discovered that if you add the cream once it already been whipped to the batter you end up with a very moist lemon cake.
+If you do not feel like doing this extra step, no big deal.
+You can always add the cream to the egg/sugar mixture before they have reached that pale-yellow colour and mix for 8 extra minutes.
 If you can, the effort pays off.

-Whenever I mention baking/cooking times in this blog, it's an approximation.
-Don't forget.
-So the 45 minute baking time for this easy lemon cake is to be taken with care.
-The baking time will be determined by the oven you have and by the size of the mold you chose to bake your lemon pound cake in.
+Whenever I mention baking/cooking times in this blog, it is an approximation.
+Do not forget.
+So, the 45-minute baking time for this easy lemon cake is to be taken with care.
+The baking time will be determined by the oven you have and by the size of the mould you chose to bake your lemon pound cake in.